chas-iot/calendar/README.md

 - - the Source (readonly), that shows where the date was captured from, eg. a Holiday API website.
 - Date Types
 - - Holiday;
-- - Working, i.e. a reverse holiday that marks a date, which is usually a non-working day, to be a working day; and
+- - Working, i.e. a reverse holiday that marks a date to be a working day, when it is usually a non-working day; and
 - - Event, any other date that might need rules processing.
-Recommend that this is used in combination with a Tag.
+Recommended that this is used in combination with a Tag.
 - Properties updated every hour to allow for different timezones and daylight savings
 - - expired dates are rolled off the configuration list;
 - - if there are multiple entries for the same Date and Type, then the duplicates are merged;